23 Jul, 2019

 There are number of elements which need to be met to qualify for a mortgage.
 Based on these factors, lenders may or may not allow you to take out a mortgage.

 You must be at least 18 to qualify for a home loan, and if you’re over 55 you must provide a written exit plan as lenders are more wary of offering a mortgage.

 Lenders will want to know if you are a permanent resident of Australia.
 If you aren’t there may still be some loopholes for example if you’re married to an Australian resident.

+Lenders will want to see evidence of income.
 Depending on your employment situation, there are several ways you can meet this:

 All lenders will want to see proof of what you own.
 This includes vehicles, shares, property and land.
 If you’re a business owner, then your businesses goodwill and equipment are assets too.

 Lenders want to know if you have existing financial commitments.
 Debts usually include credit cards, personal loans, store cards and leases.